ivpusic/golog/README.md

 ```

 ### Appenders
-Golog provided set of default appenders and provides ultra simple API for adding new ones.
+Golog provides set of default appenders and ultra simple API for adding new ones.

 #### Enabling appenders
-Stdout appender is enabled by default, and you can enable additional appenders using ``Enable`` method of appender.
+Stdout appender is enabled by default.
+You can enable additional appenders using ``Enable`` method of appender.

 ##### File
 ```Go